Download Full Text (3.0 MB)

 A white slip with typewritten words, purple and red hand stamps, and writing in black and blue ink.

 Information Provided by Michael D. Bulmash: Boreck Falecki was part of the ghetto Krakow in Poland.
-This document is signed by the Chairman of the Judenrats (Jewish Council of Elders) in Boreck Falecki.
-In the occupied territories of Poland, the various Jewish welfare organizations that had existed before the war continued under the aegis of the Judische Soziale Selbsthilfe (Jewish Self-Help; JSS), the legal entity that essentially absorbed their functions, and was an important anchor during these times.
-The directorate of JSS, headquartered in Krakow, included representatives from ghettos throughout the Generalgouvernement and maintained continuous contact with all Jewish communities.
+This document is signed by the Chairman of the Judenrat (Jewish Council of Elders) in Boreck Falecki.
+In the occupied territories of Poland, the various Jewish welfare organizations that had existed before the war continued under the aegis of the Judische Soziale Selbsthilfe (Jewish Self-Help; JSS), the legal entity that essentially absorbed their functions, and was an important anchor during these dark times.
+The directorate of JSS, headquartered in Krakow, included representatives from ghettos throughout the General Government and maintained continuous contact with all Jewish communities.
 The financial resources allotted to the JSS by the German authorities -- extremely modest compared to their needs -- helped ghetto inhabitants operate soup kitchens and warehouses, as well as provide medical aid.

 5 x 8"

 "Receipt from Boreck Falecki Ghetto" (1941).
 Bulmash Family Holocaust Collection.
 2014.1.141.